How Drug Cartels Conquered Mexico [MAPS]

-The results show how between 2006 — when Mexican President Felipe Calderon declared an all-out war against drug traffickers in the country — and when he left office in 2012, the cartels only got stronger.
-Meanwhile, more than 100,000 Mexicans were killed.
+The results show how since 2006—when Mexican President Felipe Calderon declared an all-out war against drug traffickers in the country— the cartels have only gotten stronger.
+Meanwhile, more than 100,000 Mexicans have been killed.

-Legalization of Marijuana in Colorado and Washington and the capture of Sinaloa kingpin “El Chapo Guzman” may alter the landscape, but cartels are still deeply embedded in Mexico after the 2000s.
+Legalization of Marijuana in Colorado and Washington may radically change the drug debate in Latin America, but for now the cartels control Mexico.

-1991: The Gulf cartel, which began smuggling cocaine in the 80s, was worth about $US10 billion by the 90s
+1991: The Gulf cartel, which began smuggling cocaine in the 80s, was worth about $10 billion by the 90s

 Source: Jordan, David C. (1999).
 Drug politics: dirty money and democracies.
 University of Oklahoma Press. pp. 288.